francescodc87/Modules_Detection/README.md

 ```

 ### Modules detection
-Before running the module detection script, it is necessary rea
+Before running the module detection script, it is necessary to merge the results just obtained in a single Rdata file:
 ```
 load("coloc_pval_adj.Rdata")
 load("neigh_pval_adj.Rdata")